sparcopen/open-research-doathon/Do-a-thon template files/on the day instructions.md

 Break people out into groups (anywhere from 5 - 8 works) to get to know one another & the topic.
 Suggested structure can include:

-* Have introductions people
+* Have introductions of people
   * What’s your name / Twitter
   * What have you come here to do?
   * What type of data are you interested in
-   * E.g biology data, MRI data, word frequency
+   * e.g. genomic data, MRI data, word frequency
   * I know a bit about...
   * What would you like to see happen today
 * Introductions to the topic
   * Here just allow folks to discuss what's on their mind.
 Encourage new folks to speak up and ask the silly question.

 For these sessions, use a Google doc (or similar) to take notes on introductions & questions.
-Later, these can be reviewed by everyone to get a deeper idea of who's in the room.
+Later, these can be reviewed by everyone to get a deeper idea of who's attending in the room and online.
+Think about providing in-room references for people to indicate where they are (e.g. number the tables).

-Tweet each introdcution into your hashtag.
+Tweet each introduction into your hashtag.

 ## Take a break!

-Let folks take a break, and read the notes other tooks & think about ideas they'd like to pitch.
-This is also the perfect change to grab people who don't know github and show them how to make an issue.
+Let folks take a break, and read the notes others took & think about ideas they'd like to pitch.
+This is also the perfect chance to grab people who don't know GitHub and show them how to open an issue.

 We'd suggest that this time can also be used for people to grab lunch.